sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_assignment.rst

 As the last example shows, some mathematical expressions return 'exact' values, rather than numerical approximations.
-To get a numerical approximation, use either the function ``n`` or the method ``n`` (and both of these have a longer name, ``numerical_approx``, and the function ``N`` is the same as ``n``)).
+To get a numerical approximation, use either the function ``N`` or the method ``n`` (and both of these have a longer name, ``numerical_approx``, and the function ``N`` is the same as ``n``)).
 These take optional arguments ``prec``, which is the requested number of bits of